Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 | 2	| Correct tolerances of edges on faces | *BOPTools_Tools::CorrectCurveOnSurface()* |

-@section occt_algorithms_8  Partition Algorithm
+@section occt_algorithms_8  Splitter Algorithm

-The Partition algorithm is a General Fuse (GF) based algorithm.
-It provides means to split the group of an arbitrary number of shapes of an arbitrary dimension by the other group of an arbitrary number of shapes of an arbitrary dimension.
+The Splitter algorithm allows splitting a group of arbitrary shapes by another group of arbitrary shapes.<br>
-All the options of the GF algorithm, such as Fuzzy mode, safe mode, parallel mode, gluing mode and history support are also available in this algorithm.
+It is based on the General Fuse  algorithm, thus all options of the General Fuse such as Fuzzy mode, safe processing mode, parallel mode, gluing mode and history support are also available in this algorithm.

 @subsection occt_algorithms_8_1 Arguments

-* The arguments of the Partition algorithms are divided on two groups - *Objects* and *Tools*;
+* The arguments of the Splitter algorithm are divided into two groups - *Objects* (shapes that will be split) and *Tools* (shapes, by which the *Objects* will be split);
-* The requirements for the arguments (both for *Objects* and *Tools*) are the same as for General Fuse algorithm - there could be any number of arguments of any type, but each argument should be valid and not self-interfered.
+* The requirements for the arguments (both for *Objects* and *Tools*) are the same as for the General Fuse algorithm - there can be any number of arguments of any type in each group, but each argument should be valid and not self-interfered.

 @subsection occt_algorithms_8_2 Results

-* The result of Partition algorithm is similar to the result of General Fuse algorithm, but it contains only the split parts of the shapes included into the group of *Objects*;
+* The result of Splitter algorithm contains only the split parts of the shapes included into the group of *Objects*;
-* Splits parts of the shapes included only into group of *Tools* are excluded from the result;
+* The split parts of the shapes included only into the group of *Tools* are excluded from the result;
-* If there are no shapes in the group of *Tools* the result of the operation will be equivalent to the result of General Fuse operation.
+* If there are no shapes in the group of *Tools* the result of the operation will be equivalent to the result of General Fuse operation;
+* The shapes can be split by other shapes from the same group (if these shapes are interfering).

 @subsection occt_algorithms_8_3 Usage

 @subsubsection occt_algorithms_8_3_1 API

-On the low level the Partition algorithm is implemented in the class *BOPAlgo_Splitter*.
+On the low level the Splitter algorithm is implemented in class *BOPAlgo_Splitter*.
 The usage of this algorithm looks as follows:
 ~~~~~
 BOPAlgo_Splitter aSplitter;
 BOPCol_ListOfShape aLSObjects = …; // Objects